 Munch on breakfast, and give a big smile to the camera when your kiddo takes photos with Mr. Claus.
 After the kids have eaten their weight in holiday treats, they can relax with crafts and activities.
 And don’t forget the important mission of this non-profit: It provides a safe and caring living environment for people with disabilities.

 Dec.
 9, 10, 16 & 17 seatings at 9 a.m., 10:30 a.m. & noon

 Tavern on Rush

 Grab the camera and get ready to snap some pics with Santa.
-The little ones can have anything from French toast, to pancakes, macaroni and cheese, pizza and even burgers to celebrate the holiday season with Mr. Claus.
+The little ones can have a range of food from cheesy scrambled eggs to chicken fingers and fries to celebrate the holiday season with Mr. Claus.

 1031 N. Rush St.

 SafeHouse, Chicago’s super secret, spy-themed restaurant, is hosting a spy-cial brunch with the world’s most elusive man, Santa Clause.
 Junior spies will enjoy top secret reconnaissance missions and a brush past control, which sees them walking away with a special gift.

 60 E. Ontario

 Where will you visit Santa this year?
 Let us know in the Comments!

 — Maria Chambers